fhalde/jsontap/README.md

 ## Sequential code, progressive execution.

-With jsontap, you write code that reads top-to-bottom, like you're accessing a fully parsed dict – except each line resolves as the data arrives:
+With jsontap, you write code that reads top-to-bottom, like you're accessing a fully parsed JSON – except each line resolves as the data arrives:

 ```python
 response = jsontap(chat_completion())